This post, from 2013 when questions about Cruz's presidential eligibility were first questioned, has been updated.

-Sen. Ted Cruz (R-Texas) on Monday released his birth certificate, seeking to put to rest questions about whether the Canadian-born senator is qualified to run for president in 2016.
+Sen. Ted Cruz (R-Tex.) released his birth certificate two years ago, seeking to put to rest questions about whether the Canadian-born senator is qualified to run for president in 2016.

-And for the few in the birther community, they see hypocrisy.
-Why are the media not denouncing those who question Cruz's eligibility in the same way they have denounced the so-called "birthers" who continue to question Obama's?
+And for the few in the birther and media watchdog communities, they see hypocrisy.
+Why is the media not utterly denouncing those who question Cruz's eligibility in the same way they have denounced the "birthers" who questioned -- and continue to question -- Obama's?

-The reason?
-Because about the only thing these two situations have in common is that they involve a birth certificate and a presidential candidate.
+Because the only thing these two situations seem to have in common is that they involve a birth certificate and a presidential candidate.

-In Cruz's case, nobody is disputing the underlying facts of the case -- that Cruz was born in Canada to a Cuban father and a mother who was a United States citizen.
-As we wrote back in March, that makes him a U.S. citizen himself, but it's not 100 percent clear that that is the same thing as a "natural born citizen" -- the requirement for becoming president.
+In Cruz's case, nobody is disputing the underlying facts of the case -- that Cruz was born in Canada to a Cuban father and a mother who was a U.S. citizen.
+As we wrote in March 2013, that makes him a U.S. citizen himself, but it's not 100 percent clear that that is the same thing as a "natural-born citizen" -- the requirement for becoming president.

 Most scholars think it's the same thing, and the Congressional Research Service said in 2011 that someone like Cruz "most likely" qualifies to run for president.
 But to this point, there is no final word from the courts, because while foreign-born candidates have run -- including George Romney and John McCain -- none of them has actually won and had his eligibility challenged.

-Obama was also born to a mother who was a U.S. citizen, meaning if he was in fact born outside the United States, the situations might be parallel.
-But birthers weren't making a legal argument about Obama; they were arguing the facts about where he was born and accusing him of perpetrating a massive fraud.
+Obama was also born to a mother who was a U.S. citizen, meaning that if he had been born outside the United States -- the centerpiece of the birther argument -- the situations might be parallel.
+But birthers weren't and aren't making a legal argument about Obama; they were disputing the facts about where he was born and accusing him of perpetrating a massive fraud.

 One is a legal question that, as we have noted, most experts believe is basically moot; the other is a conspiracy theory.